JeheeChoi/my-drugs-client/README.md

 ## Routing

-What routes will you need to make the proper request to your API?

 user routes
 prescription routes

 ## Timetable

-Write a basic timetable for yourself, you don't have to stick to it but it helps to go in with a plan.

 - Day 1 - Setting up repos, READme, consulting with instructor, pseudo code, start working on userSchema
 - Day 2 - Working on user - server.js/model/user routes/curl scripts